The floor of a commercial kitchen has to endure a lot daily.

 Aside from hot and cold spills, it’s subjected to quick and continuous movement throughout the day.
 Hence, it’s no surprise that you’d want a material that can tolerate them while maintaining proper functionality.

-One of the first options that come to mind when talking about commercial kitchen flooring is epoxy, as it’s extremely durable against regular wear and tear.
-It's available in different designs and colours, meaning you can choose one according to your needs.
+One of the first options that come to mind when discussing commercial kitchen flooring is epoxy, which is extremely durable against regular wear and tear.
+It’s available in different designs and colours, meaning you can choose one according to your needs.

 Firstly, polyurethane (PU) is very hardy and is used with other coatings, like urethane mortar.
 It’s usually preferred for flooring that receives a lot of footfall.
-Likewise, some other varieties can be installed at a thickness of 1/2-inch or more.
+Likewise, some varieties can be installed at 1/2 inch or thicker.

 Aside from that, some high-performance urethane coatings come in thin films and are used in tandem with epoxy floorings to reinforce their durability and make them resistant to scratches and chemicals.

 One good alternative to resin is ASPART-X, a type of polyaspartic made from a combination of isocyanate and synthetic resin.
-It has several advantages, including easy maintenance, quick curing time, and optimum resistance to chemicals and water.
+Its advantages include easy maintenance, quick curing time, and optimum resistance to chemicals and water.

 Ceramic tiles are a popular option for residential and commercial kitchens, as they offer unmatched durability.
 Plus, their glazed surfaces are resistant to water and germs or allergens.
 Ceramic tile floors are easy to clean, so you don’t always have to spend hundreds of dollars for professional maintenance.